cryptoaimdy/MongoDB-Connection-in-Python/README.md

 **Download and Install MongoDB, Set Path**

-Read my MEDIUM Story on "How to Install MongoDB and CRUD Operations"
+Read my MEDIUM Story on "How to Install MongoDB and perform CRUD Operations"

 https://medium.com/@mohammadali1ali/mongodb-installation-and-crud-commands-dd0972a9be6c